Nest Mini replaces Home Mini as Google's smallest smart speaker

 -

+Oct 15•Nest Wifi is a mesh router with mics, speakers and Google Assistant smarts

-Oct 15•Google changes Nest Aware, but you get more for your money
+Oct 15•Google ups Nest Aware to $6, but you get more for your money

 -